Search

 Wi-Fi is a trademark of the WFA, and is also a wireless network communication technology based on IEEE 802.11.
 The WFA has announced the use of Wi-Fi to improve the interoperability of products in compliance with IEEE 802.11 standards.

 WLAN is short for wireless local area network.
 Quite simply, WLANs provide network communication using radio waves such as lasers and infrared signals, instead of physical connections.
-They provide wireless network communication using high-frequency radio waves (such as those on the 2.4 GHz and 5 GHz frequency bands) and comply with IEEE 802.11 standards.
+They provide wireless network communication using high-frequency radio waves (such as those on the 2.4 GHz, 5 GHz, and 6 GHz frequency bands) and comply with IEEE 802.11 standards.
 WLAN in our daily life refers to that implemented based on IEEE 802.11 standards.
 During the evolution and development of WLAN, various technical standards have emerged, such as Bluetooth, Wi-Fi, and HyperLAN2.
 Among them, Wi-Fi is now most commonly used due to its advantages such as simple implementation, reliable communication, high flexibility, and low implementation costs.
 Gradually, Wi-Fi becomes a synonym of WLAN.

 Simply put, WLAN is a network system, while Wi-Fi is a technology in this network system.
 Therefore, WLAN includes Wi-Fi.